SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 > 1.4.2 Proportion of total adult population with secure tenure rights to land, (a) with legally recognized documentation, and (b) who perceive their rights to land as secure, by sex and type of tenure

 This target is interpreted to cover research about:
 * Access and rights to financial services ("financial inclusion").
 We interpret this as money-based resources.
-For this we include research about access to forms of microfinance, digital finance and mobile money, plus other more traditional financial products/financial services.
+For this we include research about microfinance, and access to digital finance and mobile money, plus other more traditional financial products/financial services.
 Includes credit, savings, payment services, fund transfers and insurance.
 * Rights and access to economic resources and land/property/inheritance/natural resources (including rights for tenure, ownership and control, and security).
 We interpret "economic resources" to include mentioned elements such as land, natural resources and technology, but could also include human capital/labour (e.g. access to employment).
 * Access to basic services